Donate

 Note: For council tax support, the groups exempt from the Habitual Residence Test are broadly the same as for housing benefit and are therefore broadly include those listed above.
 However, there are some slight differences and these vary between England, Wales and Scotland.
 If you are refused council tax support, get advice.

-You can use the Turn2us benefits calculator to check how much means tested benefits you may be entitled to.
+You can use the Turn2us benefits calculator to check how much benefits you may be entitled to.

 Disability and carer benefits